instant-labs/instant-bandit/pages/docs/usage/authoring-experiments.md

 </InstantBandit>
 ```
-In this example, the contents of the variant will only be displayed when the `InstantBandit` user's variant matches the name prop `some-variant`.
+In this example, the contents of the variant will only be displayed when the `InstantBandit` visitor's variant matches the name prop `some-variant`.
 If it doesn't match, nothing will be shown (aside from the always-present text above).

 Showing only one variant isn't very useful.
 We need to express all of our variants in order to test them.